“Excuse me, sir, you’re going to have to remove your watch, put it on the tray, and go through again.”

 Ian’s heart beat wildly trying to reclaim its rhythm, like a derailed train frantically trying to return to the tracks.
-Through the agony Ian noticed how much lighter his wrist was, how empty it felt, as if the blood had been drained out of his arm.
+Through the agony, he noticed how much lighter his wrist was, how empty it felt, as if the blood had been drained out of his arm.

 Lucy held Ian’s J.W.
 Benson in her palm.

-Ian’s eyes went wide, his pupils and irises disappearing into the white.
-He opened his mouth and his lips quivered but no sound came out.
+Ian’s eyes went wide, his pupils and irises disappearing into the whites.
+He opened his mouth and his lips quivered, but no sound came out.

 “Cold turkey, babe.”
 Lucy said.
 “This is going to be good for you.
 You just need a kick in the pants.
 Go back to sleep, and when you wake, you’ll be a new you.”